BenGravell/terra/help/human_freedom_help.md

 ## Who created these indexes?

 The report is copublished by the Cato Institute and the Fraser Institute.
-These organizations have significant, self-declared libertarian-conservative leanings, origins, and purposes, and are hence somewhat biased.

 See https://www.cato.org/human-freedom-index/2022 for the full report.

+## Criticism

+The Cato Institute and the Fraser Institute have significant, self-declared libertarian-conservative leanings, origins, and purposes, and are hence rather biased.

+The *Economic Freedom Index* in particular has been criticized as being misleading, both by [individual observers](https://erlendkulanderkvitrud.medium.com/the-economic-freedom-index-is-a-steaming-pile-of-neoliberal-bullshit-a35205855e29) and the liberal democratic think-tank [Niskanen Center](https://www.niskanencenter.org/elusive-regulatory-state/), due to the inclusion of economic outcomes in the index, which has the effect of incresasing correlation between economic liberty and prosperity by construction.

+The *Economic Freedom Index* has also been criticized by the [International Labour Organization](https://www.ilo.org/) in the 2014 report "Comparing indicators of labour market regulations across databases: A post scriptum to the employing workers debate"(https://www.ilo.org/wcmsp5/groups/public/---ed_protect/---protrav/---travail/documents/publication/wcms_245349.pdf) for "containing a strong conceptual bias.
+They view labour institutions and regulations as a cost to business that reduces efficiency and competitiveness, and do not attempt to recognize the social objectives of labour regulations or some potential benefits to the employer."